-Medical and rehabilitation Accident Benefits have been increased from $10,000 to $50,000 to improve access to care and treatment.
+In Alberta, medical and rehabilitation Accident Benefits have been increased from $10,000 to $50,000 to improve access to care and treatment.
 Several components of Accident Benefits have also now been pre-approved for treatments for more serious injuries.

-You do not need a referral from a doctor or your insurance company’s approval to obtain initial access these benefits if you are seeking treatment related to your collision, though the pre-approval is subject to dollar limits.
+You do not need a referral from a doctor or your insurance company’s approval to obtain initial access from these benefits if you are seeking treatment related to your collision, though the pre-approval is subject to dollar limits.

-- Chiropractic services (maximum $750 per person)
+- Chiropractic services ($1,000 per person)

-- Psychological services ($600 per person)
+- Psychological services

-- Physical therapy ($600 per person)
+- Physical therapy

-- Occupational therapy ($600 per person)
+- Occupational therapy

-- Grief counseling ($400 per family)
+- Grief counseling

 Patients who are being helped through this new treatment process do not need prior approval from insurance companies to begin treatment, and they will not pay out-of-pocket for the treatments.
 The treatments are pre-approved, and care-providers directly bill the insurance companies.